Sales Training Five Body Language Clues to Help Close Sales in California

 Developing a complete sales process requires more than excellent product knowledge and a sales presentation to consistently gets the prospect to recognize the value your product offers.
 The sales team needs to recognize when the prospect is saying, “I’m ready”, and when they are saying, “I’m not ready” based on the nonverbal body language signals instead of the prospect’s spoken words.

-Reading Body Language Tells You When to Sell and When to Close
+Sales Training Reading Body Language Tells You When to Sell and When to Close in California

 Salespeople often do a wonderful job on their presentation and have true expertise in their field.
 The barrier to creating a sales breakthrough is often as simple as reading body language more effectively.
 Body language is among the best indicators or buying signals.
 When they signal resistance you then have a clue on where to adjust the presentation.
 When they signal an understanding of you satisfying their needs, then you have a clue to close the sale.
 Stop selling and start closing.
 Body language gives you clues to each.
 Start mastering body language and you are on the way to a sales breakthrough.